Infringement notices

 3. Issuing an infringement notice

-1. Under section 90 of the Bankruptcy Regulations, AFSA can issue an infringement notice if there are reasonable grounds to believe[4] someone has contravened an infringement notice provision.
-The notice must be issued within 12 months after the day the contravention is alleged to have taken place.
+1. Under section 90 of the Bankruptcy Regulations, the Inspector-General can issue an infringement notice if there are reasonable grounds to believe[4] someone has contravened an infringement notice provision.
+The infringement notice must be issued within 12 months after the day the contravention is alleged to have taken place.

-2. AFSA may consider these factors before issuing an infringement notice:
+2. The Inspector-General may consider these factors before issuing an infringement notice:

 1. the nature of the alleged contravention